kausheel28/WPT/README.md

 Place WPT.py file in Python Folder

-Create a text file which consists of WPT Results URL's place it in Python folder
+Create a text file which consists of WPT Results URL's and place it in Python folder

-Create a Excel file to export the results and Place it in the above mentioned folder
+Create an Excel file to export the results and place it in the Python folder

 Open WPT.py file in any text editor like notepad++ and change the textfile and excel file paths accordingly and save.